 Practical Woodworking is a 50 hour comprehensive course that focuses on the necessary skills, tools, techniques, and safety to successfully enter the world of woodworking and furniture making.
 Beginner, intermediate, and advanced students learn about furniture design, construction, and finishing as well as wood behavior, hand tools, machines, milling from the rough, squaring, and joinery.
+It is an intensive class for folks who want to continue woodworking in the future.
+It is a week of hard work with a lot of fun mixed in.
 Watch the video and read below for a more in-depth look at what we're all about.

 Watch the video below to experience what our course and studio offer!
 It covers the course design and goals, our stress on safety, footage of a class in session, an introduction to our instructors, and a look into the shop:

-The Practical Woodworking course at the JD Lohr School of Woodworking is by far one of the best of any complete and comprehensive woodworking short courses in America.
+The Practical Woodworking course at the JD Lohr School of Woodworking is a complete and comprehensive woodworking course held in our shop on the 13-acre farm in southeastern PA.
 This is total immersion woodworking for ambitious, interested adults.
-With class size limited to 11 students and multiple instructors in each class, all needs of every student are met regardless of experience level.
+With class size limited to 11 students and 3-4 instructors in each class, all needs of every student are met regardless of experience level.
 If you are self taught with no formal training as a woodworker, this course will quite literally change the way you work.